THE UNIVERSITY OF AKRON

 Matt also gives great credit to the Honors College.
 "They truly foster a great learning environment, and without said environment I do not think I would be able to exceed in the goals.
 I look to show my gratitude in the future through mentoring current students and participating in alumni events," says Matt.

-After coming back from Croatia, Matt started working at KBCM which is the investment banking arm of KeyCorp.
-It has been a great experience thus far, and he hopes to provide a network for other U of A students that are interested in banking.
-Matt is currently a rotational anaylst.
-In short, he rotates through different parts of the investment bank three times for a duration of six months each.
-After this process, Matt will be placed in one sector of the bank where he will work permanently.
+After coming back from Croatia, Matt started working at KBCM, the investment banking arm of KeyCorp.
+It has been a great experience thus far, and he hopes to provide a network for other UA students interested in banking.

 Sejla Karalic graduated from the University of Akron in the spring of 2009, with a double major in Political Science and Economics.
 That fall, she set off for China on a Fulbright fellowship.
 She spent her first three months in China studying advanced Mandarin Chinese as part of a Critical Language Enhancement Award, and subsequently began her Fulbright research in December.